 The Hellenic Initiative (THI) was co-founded by Andrew to support economic renewal in Greece through entrepreneurship, business development, and investment and serves as Chairman of the Board.

-Andrew was appointed as a Special Advisor to the Australian Government’s National COVID-19 Coordination Commission.
-He is an Independent Member of the Australian Government’s Industry Growth Centres Advisory Committee, a member of the Australian Design Council and a member of the government’s AdBlue Taskforce.
+Andrew was appointed as a Special Advisor to the Australian Government’s National COVID-19 Coordination Commission and he is a member of the Australian Design Council.

 An international advocate for the criticality of manufacturing to the long-term health of national economies, he authored Make it in America, published in 2011.
 The book presents a comprehensive set of practical policy solutions and business strategies for the United States to achieve an economic resurgence and revitalize its manufacturing sector.

 He is the inaugural Chairman of the University of Queensland In American Foundation.
 In 2018, Andrew and his wife Paula gave a historic $13.5 million to the University of Queensland to establish the Andrew N. Liveris Academy for Innovation and Leadership, with a vision to nurture the next generation of emerging leaders to deliver innovative solutions to the world’s greatest challenges.

 Andrew is a Chartered Engineer and a Fellow of The Institute of Chemical Engineers as well as a Fellow of the Australian Academy of Technological Sciences and Engineering.
 He earned a Bachelor’s degree with first-class honours in chemical engineering from the University of Queensland and was awarded the University Medal for that year.